-Dates for UK based events are now live for 2018 and 2019, in Cardiff, London, with Manchester and Birmingham dates to follow (expressions of interest welcome).
+Dates for UK based events are now live for 2018 and 2019, in Cardiff, London, with Manchester and Birmingham dates also.

 Associate Tutors attend a 5-day teaching programme to learn the workshop materials, delivery and knowledge, and to deepen their understanding of the learning outcomes.
 Successful completion of a reflective practice journal after a mentor- supported delivery of their 1st programme provides a complete suicide prevention training development programme endorsed by C&G of London.

 Upon completion, tutors are licensed to provide SFA: Suicide First Aid

 5-day Development Programme and SFA Licence fee: £2500

 Successful completion of the ATT development programme will result in the creation of a license between SFA: Suicide First Aid (the Approved Centre by C&G) and the Tutor.
 This license provides Tutors with the opportunity to deliver SFA training programmes, within the terms and conditions of the license.

 - Are entitled to deliver the SFA: Suicide First Aid programme using course materials approved by C&G of London and provided by Suicide First Aid Qualifications;

 - Will have met the professional competency standard in mental health and also possess a formal teaching qualification (PTLLS, PGCE or PG Cert or equivalent) or have significant prior experience in the delivery of face to face learning;